gotthardp/lorawan-server/doc/Troubleshooting.md

  * The device is activated-by-personalization (ABP) and it did reset recently.
  * The device was unreachable for a very long time.

-If this is an exceptional case, go to the *Links* list and manually update the *FCnt Up* to the *FCnt* number.
+If this is an exceptional case, go to the *Nodes* list and manually update the *FCnt Up* to the *FCnt* number.

 To allow ABP devices to freely reset set the *FCnt Check* to *Reset on zero*,